 Regarding job hopping, the average hiring manager used to think, “What’s wrong with this person who can’t keep a job?
 How quickly will they leave me?
 A chronic short-termer will likely use me as a stepping stone, so is it worth taking that risk to hire them?
 If this person burns me, will the next one of their contemporaries be any better?”

 Why are younger workers leaving their jobs sooner?
 Because they can.
 Hiring managers in technology, finance, consumer/retail, business services, and healthcare are becoming more accepting – or more desperate – in order to fill critical roles.
 Competing for the best people is nothing new, but today’s employers need to make compromises due to outsize demands and a smaller supply of qualified workers.

 This new paradigm has further implications for the future.
 How compatible will these young job hoppers be with coworkers of different generations?
 How will they behave as managers later in their careers?
 Will they accept, support, and encourage short-termers, or will they revert to old-school mindsets of wanting long-term, consistent teams?
 Will they hop less, wanting more financial stability as retirement gets closer?

 I’ve hired several dozens of people during my managerial career and recommend that employees stay in a job for at least three years.
 The company has gone to considerable expense to search for you, hire, and train you.
 It takes at least one year to learn the season/cycles before repeating them.
 Fewer than 36 months probably isn’t enough for you to get acclimated, learn your job, make contributions, prove yourself, and master it before saying see ya later.

-Groucho Marx said in Animal Crackers (1930), “Hello, I must be going, I cannot stay, I came to say, I must be going.
+Groucho Marx, as Capt.
+Spaulding, told his party guests in Animal Crackers, “Hello, I must be going, I cannot stay, I came to say, I must be going.
 I’m glad I came, but just the same, I must be going.”